sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 pip install -r requirements.txt
 ```

-To edit the dlt credentials file with your secret info, open `.dlt/secrets.toml`, which looks like this:
+To edit the data_load_tool credentials file with your secret info, open `.data_load_tool/secrets.toml`, which looks like this:

 ```toml
 [destination.filesystem]